smartfile/client-php/README.rst

 Some of the details this library takes care of are:

 * Encoding and decoding of parameters and return values.
-You deal with Python types only.
+You deal with PHP types only.
 * URLs, using the API version, endpoint, and object ID, the URL is created for you.